WordPress/wpcs-docs/wordpress-coding-standards/css.md

 <h2>Values</h2>
 There are numerous ways to input values for properties.
 Follow the guidelines below to help us retain a high degree of consistency.
 <ul>
- 	<li>Space before the value, after the colon</li>
+ 	<li>Space before the value, after the colon.</li>
- 	<li>Do not pad parentheses with spaces</li>
+ 	<li>Do not pad parentheses with spaces.</li>
- 	<li>Always end in a semicolon</li>
+ 	<li>Always end in a semicolon.</li>
- 	<li>Use double quotes rather than single quotes, and only when needed, such as when a font name has a space.</li>
+ 	<li>Use double quotes rather than single quotes, and only when needed, such as when a font name has a space or for the values of the <code>content</code> property.</li>
  	<li>Font weights should be defined using numeric values (e.g. <code>400</code> instead of <code>normal</code>, <code>700</code> rather than <code>bold</code>).</li>
  	<li>0 values should not have units unless necessary, such as with transition-duration.</li>
  	<li>Line height should also be unit-less, unless necessary to be defined as a specific pixel value.
 This is more than just a style convention, but is worth mentioning here.
 More information: <a href="http://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/">http://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/</a></li>
  	<li>Use a leading zero for decimal values, including in rgba().</li>
- 	<li>Multiple comma-separated values for one property should be separated by either a space or a newline, including within rgba().
-Newlines should be used for lengthier multi-part values such as those for shorthand properties like box-shadow and text-shadow.
-Each subsequent value after the first should then be on a new line, indented to the same level as the selector and then spaced over to left-align with the previous value.</li>
+ 	<li>Multiple comma-separated values for one property should be separated by either a space or a newline.
+For better readability newlines should be used for lengthier multi-part values such as those for shorthand properties like box-shadow and text-shadow, including before the first value.
+Values should then be indented one level in from the property.</li>
+ 	<li>Lists of values within a value, like within rgba(), should be separated by a space.</li>
 </ul>
 Correct: